Image

 Indigenous peoples have lived on the land we now call Canada for thousands of years, with their own unique cultures, identities, traditions, languages and institutions.

-Treaties provide a framework for living together and sharing the land Indigenous peoples traditionally occupied.
+Treaties provide a framework for living together and sharing the land Indigenous peoples have occupied since time immemorial.
 These agreements provide foundations for ongoing co-operation and partnership as we move forward together to advance reconciliation.
+Honouring the treaty relationship and negotiating new treaties based on the recognition of rights, respect, co-operation and partnership is key to Canada achieving lasting reconciliation with its Indigenous peoples.

 What did the Court find?